 Exercise Price.
-The exercise price of common stock purchasable upon exercise of the warrants is \$1.10 per share.
-The warrants will include a one-time reset of the exercise price to a price equal to the lesser of (i) the then exercise price and (ii) 90% of the five-day volume weighted average prices for the five (5) trading days immediately preceding the date that is sixty calendar days after issuance of the warrants.
+The exercise price of common stock purchasable upon exercise of the warrants is \$ per share.
 The exercise price and the number of shares issuable upon exercise of the warrants is subject to appropriate adjustment in the event of recapitalization events, stock dividends, stock splits, stock combinations, reclassifications or similar events affecting our common stock.
 Holders of the warrants are entitled to participate in any subsequent rights offering or distribution of our assets on an as-if-exercised basis.